amiiralihassanpour/Beyond-Ansible-Prometheus/ReadME.md

 ## Dev

-This repository provides a containerized development environment for learning and working with Ansible using Docker.
+This repository provides a containerized development environment for working with Ansible using Docker.
 The container setup includes Ansible installation and SSH access, allowing you to develop and test Ansible playbooks in an isolated environment.

 ### Prerequisites
 - Docker installed on your machine.